jhandsel/Unix-Tools/apple_m1.md

 # Getting common tools to work on Apple M1

+### gcc compilers
+As of writing none of the stable versions of gcc in Macports will compile.
+The only version that works is gcc-devel (the current development branch).
+For compiling C code the clang compiler included in macOS works well - but when installing a port you must remove the gcc variant or it will first try to install gcc and fail.

+If gcc is really needed (eg for gfortran), it can be installed with Homebrew.

 ### pip + scipy
 This requires OpenBlas from Homebrew.
 The OpenBlas in Macports doesn't work.
 Install with: